hroemer/PyPOM/docs/user_guide.rst

 -------

-Region objects represent one or more elements of a web page that are repeated mutliple times on a page, or shared between multiple web pages.
+Region objects represent one or more elements of a web page that are repeated multiple times on a page, or shared between multiple web pages.
 They prevent duplication, and can improve the readability and maintainability of your page objects.